adivijaykumar/iisc-notes/README.md

 - [ ] Write thesis, and look for courses at ICTS and IISc
 - [ ] Write JNB paper
 - [ ] Green Function review from Boas

-Papers for Project :-
+- [ ] Have a look at Switchbacks and the Bridge to Nowhere - Susskind and Zhao Papers for Project :-

 - [ ] Many Body Localization by Sims et al